 During the U.S. government shutdown, I kept hearing the many stories of Americans struggling because of the loss of one paycheck.
 I think this situation should be a learning experience for us all.
 In this article, I will go over 5 financial lessons from the government shutdown we all should learn.

-The U.S. government last shut down started on December 22, 2018 and I too have been feeling the affects of it.
-I’m an immigration attorney, and most of the immigration courts have been closed.
-Since I’m self-employed, if I don’t go to court I don’t get paid.
+The U.S. government last shut down started on December 22, 2018 and I too felt the effects of it.
+I’m an immigration attorney, and at the time, most of the immigration courts were closed.
+Since I’m self-employed, if I don’t go to court, I don’t get paid.

-This government shutdown makes me wonder why so many Americans are going through financial hardship because of the loss of one paycheck?
+This government shutdown that began on October 1, 2025, makes me wonder why so many Americans are going through financial hardship because of the loss of one paycheck.
 And it made me realize a lot of people are still living paycheck to paycheck.

 According to Forbes 78% of full-time workers live paycheck to paycheck.
 I think this is a staggering statistic.